Chief Executive Officer

 Mintz joined The Facts as a staff reporter in 1997, the year she graduated from the University of Texas at Austin.
 In 2002 she was promoted to city editor.
 In 2004, Mintz became managing editor of The Facts, and in 2014 her title changed to editor.

 Mintz is on the board of the Brazosport Area Chamber of Commerce and the Brazosport Fine Arts Council and served on the Salvation Army advisory board for many years.
 She is a member and past president of Angleton Rotary, volunteers with the True to Life Ministries job training program and is a member of the Community Impact Panel for Brazoria County United Way.
 She also served on the Texas Associated Press Managing Editors board and was president in 2013.

 "It is rare for a newspaper professional to be able to put down roots in one community and still advance professionally,” Mintz said.
 "I will always be grateful to Southern Newspapers for that opportunity."

-Mintz and her husband, Ryan, have two children, Mia, 13, and Justin, 9.
+Mintz and her husband, Ryan, have two children, Mia, and Justin.

 The Bay City Tribune is the second-oldest newspaper in Texas.
 Established in Matagorda in 1845, the newspaper moved to Bay City when the location of the county seat was changed in 1894.
 It was published as both a daily and weekly from 1904-1959, when the weekly ceased publication.
 Carey Smith Sr. bought the Tribune in 1919 and owned it until his death in 1937.
 He was succeeded by son Carey Smith Jr., who led the paper until it was bought by Bay City Newspaper Inc. and Southern Newspapers Inc. in 1958.
 The newspaper converted to twice-weekly publication in 2002.
 Major events covered by the paper include several hurricanes and a yellow fever epidemic of the 1870s.